 Rub equal parts tea tree oil and macadamia nut oil on your eyelashes before going to bed for about a month and a half, and be careful not to get any oil in your eyes.

 The Demodex Control Face Cream alternative treatment is very simple.
 The cream is harmless for the skin, but lethal for mites, so you shouldn’t worry too much about safety.

-Simply apply the cream on the infected area, and wait for it to soak in.
-Afterwards you can rinse with water.
+Simply apply the cream to the infected area, and wait for it to soak in.
+Afterward, you can rinse with water.

-As far as the antibiotic ointment treatment, as mentioned, it can be very harmful for your eyes, so be very careful with this.
-Apply only a couple of drops of Tobradex or TetraVisc and thoroughly rinse afterwards.
+As far as the antibiotic ointment treatment, as mentioned, it can be very harmful to your eyes, so be very careful with this.
+Apply only a couple of drops of Tobradex or TetraVisc and thoroughly rinse afterward.

-There is one more alternative called BlephEx, which is suggested on this article on Modern Medicine Network.
-This is essentially a handpiece device, which spins a micro sponge along your eyelids, removing any excess debris, and potentially mites.
+There is one more alternative called BlephEx, which is suggested in this article on Modern Medicine Network.
+This is essentially a handpiece device that spins a microsponge along your eyelids, removes excess debris, and potentially mites.